furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 + `` projects ``
   + `` realworld-backend ``

 Bases are the main building blocks of the Polylith Architecture.
-There is only one base and one project in this project to make it simple.
-Each base and component in the system has its own isolated source code, resources and tests.
-Components in the system communicates to each other through their 'interfaces'.
+There is only one base and one project in this workspace to make it simple.
+Each base and component in the workspace has its own isolated source code, resources and tests.
+Components communicates to each other through their 'interfaces'.
 The project named 'realworld-backend' bundles the base, components and libraries together.
 Development project makes it delightful to develop from one single place.
 You can run a REPL within the development project, start the Ring server for debugging or refactor between components easily with using your favorite IDE (mine is Intellij IDEA with [Cursive](https://cursive-ide.com) plugin).

 Polylith tool also helps to run tests incrementally.
 If you run `` poly test `` command on the root directory, it will detect changes made since the last stable point and only run tests for the recent changes.
 [Check out Polylith tool](https://github.com/polyfy/polylith#testing) for further information about incremental testing or simply write `` poly help `` to see available commands.